Explore UAB

 1 hour

-For master’s student only.
+For master’s students only.
 Students will learn how to prepare, present, and critique research presentations in clinical informatics by attending seminar presentations made by presenters.
 Seminars are presented by graduate students, faculty, visitors, or online speakers.
 Students must show evidence of prior preparation, active participation, and documented comprehension of the topics.

 Prerequisites: INFO 501 [Min Grade: C]